PoisotLab/PLPT/slides.md

 ## Background image

 The background image is generated from the `makebackground.jl` file.
+It's the k-nearest neighbour graph of a series of random points.

 The file is `background.png` -- it can be replaced by any file \alert{as long as} the replacement file is in the 16:10 format (for example, a 1600 $\times$